HarperDB/documentation/fabric/grafana-integration.md

 # Setup Grafana Integration with Harper

 Grafana is an observability platform for monitoring and visualizing metrics, logs, and traces.
-Harper provides a plug-in to integrate with Grafana for enhanced analytics and visualization capabilities.
+Harper provides a plugin to integrate with Grafana for enhanced analytics and visualization capabilities.

 To install the Harper Grafana integration: